SaulDoesCode/poems-and-writs/To-the-enforcers-of-truth-and-dogma.md

 What truth hither comes, when those waves flatten your tiny island’s redoubt over and over? i dON’T KNOW aNYMORe, pretending doesn’t help either!
-But if you really must, then praise the sun like your ancestors, for unlike most idols it literally grants life and vision.
+But if you really must, then praise the sun like your ancestors, for unlike other idols it actually grants life and vision.

 It’s one thing to do wrong and suffer thereby, it is another thing to become one’s wrongdoing!